- Islamophobia (1)

 Whereas non-Muslims in the west may joke that there are only two things we can count on--death and taxes, Muslims, as a rule, do not joke about such serious matters lest such levity invite a premature occurrence.
 But as to its universal and unavoidable reality, there is no doubt, for in the Scripture of Islam death is called “the certain.”
 The Qur’an says: “And serve thy Lord until there come unto thee the hour that is certain” (Surah 15:99).

-And yet if death is certain what comes after death for Muslims is filled with uncertainty and anxiety.
-Muslims have absolutely no assurance of salvation and therefore often resort to folk practices to deal with the fear of the unknown.
+And yet, if death is certain, what comes after death for Muslims is filled with uncertainty and anxiety.
+Islamic views of salvation do not include any assurance of forgiveness.
+Therefore, many Muslims resort to folk practices to deal with the fear of the unknown.
 The exception to this uncertainty is for those who die fighting in a holy war.
 The Qur’an says Jihad receives the highest reward and is the surest way to paradise if the “fighter” dies: “Think not of those who are slain in Allah’s way as dead …they live … in the presence of their Lord (Surah 3:169). “… To him who fighteth in the cause of Allah … soon shall we [God] give him a reward” (Surah 4:74).

-It would seem that some Muslims are understandably worried about their own future because of a Hadith where Muhammad names members of his own family and says he cannot save them from Allah (Sahih al-Bukhari, Vol. 6:294).
-Pointedly, if Muhammad could not guarantee the salvation of his own relatives how can he guarantee the salvation of Muslims today?
-Finally, Muhammad was not confident that he himself would make it to heaven: “Do good deeds properly, sincerely and moderately, and receive good news because one’s good deeds will not make him enter Paradise.”
+It would seem that some Muslims are understandably worried about their own future because of a Hadith where Muhammad names members of his own family and says he cannot save them from Allah following the death (Sahih al-Bukhari, Vol. 6:294).
+Pointedly, if Muhammad could not guarantee the salvation of his own relatives, how can he guarantee the salvation of Muslims today?
+Finally, Muhammad was not confident that he himself would make it to heaven after his own death: “Do good deeds properly, sincerely and moderately, and receive good news because one’s good deeds will not make him enter Paradise.”
 They asked, “Even you, O Allah’s Apostle?”
 Muhammad replied, “Even I, unless and until Allah bestows His pardon and His Mercy on me” (Sahih al-Bukhari, Vol. 8:474).

 Accordingly, in The Unseen Face of Islam, Bill Musk describes the unorthodox measures taken by a Muslim family to prepare their beloved father, Muhammad, dying of tuberculosis, for the great unknown.
 They burned incense in the bedroom to ward off evil jinn, placed a small Qur’an under his pillow and would not allow anyone polluted to come near.
 They hired a hafiz (one who had memorized the Qur’an) to recite portions of the holy book.
 Each night they sprinkled Zamzam (taken from the well outside the Ka’aba) water on his head.
 The elderly Muhammad himself called on saints and prophets when awakened by pain and made sure he would be facing Mecca in the final moments.
 Facing Mecca, site of the Holy Ka’aba, is of great importance.
 For all Muslims, it is the direction to face when praying, but they may also feel it is the direction a man must face when making love to his wife.
 The reason is that the Ka’aba is a major source of baraka (blessing or spiritual force).